 Various structures are possible for cover letters, and hiring decision-makers don’t offer a consensus on the best structure.
 But if you’re inexperienced with cover letters, the following offers a basic roadmap for getting started.

-How to Write the Best Cover Letter for a Research Scientist Job
+How to Write a Cover Letter for a Research Scientist Job

-Opening Paragraph: Do not waste the opening paragraph of your cover letter.
-It is essential that your first paragraph sparks the employer’s interest, provides information about the benefits the employer will receive from you, and helps you stand out from all the other job seekers who want the job.
+Do not waste the opening paragraph of your cover letter.
+It is essential that the first paragraph sparks the employer’s interest, provides information about the benefits the employer will receive from you, and helps you stand out from all the other job seekers.
 Right from the get-go, identify one or two benefits you can offer the employer and tell how you can make a difference for the organization.